tcltk/tcl/doc/markdown/ObjectType.md

 ## The lengthproc field

-The **LengthProc** function correlates with the **Tcl\_ListObjLength** C API.
+The **LengthProc** function correlates with the [Tcl\_ListObjLength][ListObj] C API.
 The function returns the number of elements in the list.
 It is used in every List operation and is required for all Abstract List implementations.

 ```
 typedef Tcl_Size